lyteword/chspurgeon-tod/volume-3/psalm-69.md

 **Verses 8-9.**

-1\.A grievous trial.
+1\.
+A grievous trial.

-2\.An honourable reason for it: for Christ's sake.
+2\.
+An honourable reason for it: for Christ's sake.

-3\.Consoling supports under it.
+3\.
+Consoling supports under it.

 **Verse 9.**

-1\.The object of zeal: *thy house;* thy Zion; thy Church.
+1\.
+The object of zeal: *thy house;* thy Zion; thy Church.

-2\.The degree of zeal: *hath eaten me up.* Our Lord was consumed by his own zeal.
+2\.
+The degree of zeal: *hath eaten me up.* Our Lord was consumed by his own zeal.
 So Paul: *And I if I be offered up, etc.*

-3\.The manifestation of zeal: *The reproaches,* etc.; of thy justice; of thy law; of thy moral government; of thy lovingkindness.
+3\.
+The manifestation of zeal: *The reproaches,* etc.; of thy justice; of thy law; of thy moral government; of thy lovingkindness.
 "Who himself bare our sins," etc. *G. R.*

 **Verses 10-12.** A prophecy.

-1\.Of the Saviour's tears: *When I wept.*
+1\.
+Of the Saviour's tears: *When I wept.*

-2\.Of his fasting.
+2\.
+Of his fasting.

-3\.Of reproach.
+3\.
+Of reproach.

-4\.Of his humiliation: *I made sackcloth,* etc.
+4\.
+Of his humiliation: *I made sackcloth,* etc.

-5\.Of the perversion of his words: as, "I will destroy this temple, "etc.
+5\.
+Of the perversion of his words: as, "I will destroy this temple, "etc.

-6\.Of the opposition of the Pharisees, and rulers: *They that sit in the gate, etc.*
+6\.
+Of the opposition of the Pharisees, and rulers: *They that sit in the gate, etc.*

-7\.Of the contempt of the lowest of the people: *I was the song, etc. G. R.*
+7\.
+Of the contempt of the lowest of the people: *I was the song, etc. G. R.*

 **Verse 11.** Proverbial sayings of a scoffing character.